openmpf/openmpf.github.io/docs/docs/TiesDb-Guide.md

     - For example: `https://tiesdb.example.com`
 - `SKIP_TIES_DB_CHECK` job property or `ties.db.skip.check` system property
     - When true, TiesDb won't be checked for a compatible job before processing media.
-- `TIES_DB_S3_COPY_DISABLED` job property or `ties.db.s3.copy.disabled` system property
+- `TIES_DB_S3_COPY_ENABLED` job property or `ties.db.s3.copy.enabled` system property
-    - When true and a job is skipped because a compatible job is found in TiesDb, the results from the previous job will not be copied to a different S3 bucket.
+    - When true and a job is skipped because a compatible job is found in TiesDb, the results from the previous job will be copied to a different S3 bucket.
+Copying results will always result in a new JSON output object, even if using the same S3 location as the previous job.
 - `TIES_DB_COPY_SRC_S3_ACCESS_KEY` job property or `ties.db.copy.src.s3.access.key` system property
     - If a job is skipped because a compatible job was found in TiesDb, this is the S3 access key that will be used when getting the results from S3.
 If not provided, defaults to the value of